What if…

 Turns out… ever since the events of last season, this version of Dr. Strange has been busy building a Multiversal prison in order to house variants from different universes who are powerful enough to be considered Universe Killers.
 The walls are lined with crystal baubles that house endless variations of infamous names like Thanos, Surtur, Hela and Fenris, the Mandarin, the Zombie Scarlet Witch, and Infinity Killmonger, there’s multiple versions of Loki, even an angry Thor, a weirdly neon-green Asgardian Hulk, and an overly-cyborged Rocket Raccoon, on and on.
 The problem is that one of these prisoners has escaped, so Strange asks Peggy to find them and bring them back.

-Sent to a world where both Peggy and Steve Rogers were killed before either of them could get the Super Soldier Serum, and the Red Skull then led the Nazis to victory in WW2, which eventually destroyed the whole world, Peggy finds herself standing in a decimated South Dakota, facing Kahhori.
+Sent to a world where both Peggy and Steve Rogers were killed before either of them could get the Super Soldier Serum, and the Red Skull then led the Nazis to victory in WW2, which eventually destroyed the whole world–again... spoilers for 2024–Peggy finds herself in a decimated South Dakota, facing Kahhori.

-Of course, a Red Skull Mount Rushmore isn’t all that wildly different from our own Mount Rushmore, which was a desecration of the Lakota site called Tunkasila Sakpe Paha, or Six Grandfathers Mountain, carved by White Nationalist bigot and sculptor, Gutzon Borglum, a well-know member of that age-old institution of White America, the Ku Klux Klan, a group who funded his previous project, the gaudy Confederate eyesore known as Stone Mountain.
+A Red Skull Mount Rushmore isn’t all that different from our own Mount Rushmore, really, which is a desecration of the sacred Lakota site called Tunkasila Sakpe Paha, or Six Grandfathers Mountain.
+Mount Rushmore was the defacement of that site, carved by the White Nationalist bigot and sculptor, Gutzon Borglum, a well-know member of that age-old institution of White America, the Ku Klux Klan, a group who funded his previous project, the gaudy Confederate eyesore known as Stone Mountain.

 All in all, the episode is a lot of multiversal fun, filled with a bunch of callbacks and deep cuts.
-Maybe too many, sure, it is a bit messy, with a lot of flash and bang, but it’s a cartoon and the final episode, so… what’re ya’ gonna do?
+Maybe too many, sure, it is a bit messy, with maybe too much flash and bang in general, but it’s a cartoon, and also the final episode, so… go big or go home, I guess.

 I like how Kahhori’s powers are more clearly defined here.
 She seems to mostly be a speedster, one who can project energy blasts, and is on the same power level of Scarlet Witch, and I assume Captain Marvel too.
-That’s cool, and makes sense, given how the origin of their powers are all rooted in Infinity Stones.
-Marvel could use a new speed-based character too, other than Quicksilver, who’s now dead in the MCU, and I guess Makkari too, since Marvel seems to be avoiding ever mentioning the Eternals, which is bullshit…
+That’s cool, and makes sense, given how the origin of all of their powers are rooted in Infinity Stones.
+Marvel could use a new speed-based character too.
+Other than Quicksilver, who’s now dead in the MCU, and I guess Makkari too, who probably won't show up again, since Marvel seems to be avoiding ever mentioning the Eternals again, which is bullshit, and I guess Speed, if Young Avengers happens, there really aren't any.
+At least, not like in the DC Universe.

 Anyway, everything works out, and ends with a brief glimpse of Yggdrasil too, its branches hung with its endless possibilities.